Changing Careers: Are Education Expenses Tax-Deductible?

 Course: Master’s in Marketing and Digital Strategy

-Outcome: Claim approved, The course is building directly on her current role
+Outcome: Claim approved.
+The course directly aligns with her current job role.

 ❌ James: Studying Nursing to Change Careers